tloeber/MLOps-best-practices/Python/error-handling/readme.md

 - The most explicit option is to only return an exception if it is not expected from the method's contract.
 On the other hand, if an exception is a possibility - e.g., looking up a value in the dictionary without first checking if the key exists – we instead return None.
-  Hey hey you somethingThe main advantage of this approach is that it allows us to *distinguish these two kinds of situations*: If we get None, we don't have to worry whether something went wrong, because it's not a "real" exception.
+  The main advantage of this approach is that it allows us to *distinguish these two kinds of situations*: If we get None, we don't have to worry whether something went wrong, because it's not a "real" exception.
 - **In a language like Python - where you can not tell from a function's signature which